XK9274/audiobridge-miyoo/README.md

 # audiobridge-miyoo
-Custom audio bridge to handle audio from stdin

 This is a custom audiobridge that will accept audio on stdin while running in background and send to /dev/dsp formatted as 44100 / 2 / S16_LE